bbrewington/docs.getdbt.com/website/docs/docs/core/connect-data-platform/watsonx-presto-setup.md

   config_page: /reference/resource-configs/watsonx-presto-config
 ---

 The dbt-watsonx-presto adapter allows you to use dbt to transform and manage data on IBM watsonx.data Presto(Java), leveraging its distributed SQL query engine capabilities.
-The configuration and connection setup described here are also applicable to open-source Presto.
 Before proceeding, ensure you have the following:
 <ul>
   <li>An active IBM watsonx.data Presto(Java) Engine with connection details (host, port, catalog, schema) in SaaS/Software.</li>
   <li>Authentication Credentials: Username and password/apikey.</li>